horuskol/horuskol.net/source/_posts/20200212-nutty-networks.blade.md

 as troubleshoot client problems.

 One particular client had quite a few problems.
 It was a major hospital at the other end of the country, and they were progressively upgrading the control systems across their site.
-The hospital was huge - over a kilometre across - and old.
-The distance between buildings meant that our regular networking and management solutions wouldn't work.
+The hospital was huge - about a kilometre across - and old.
+The distance between buildings on the site meant that our regular networking and management solutions wouldn't work.
 Luckily, we'd just started selling new control stations and software that could run over Ethernet/IP.

 Of course, it wasn't that simple.
 While the entire site was networked, we learnt that some of the buildings being upgraded were still using a [token ring][token ring on Wikipedia] network internally.
 We were able to source some